-- 1) Comply with all applicable state and federal laws, rules, and regulations.
-The Grantee is responsible for ensuring compliance with all state, federal laws, rules and regulations, and requirements stated here-in, whether operating program directly or through a third party; - 2) Provide appropriate in-person educational activities for a minimum of 5.5 hours of instruction per day.
-If the VPK program is offered more than six hours per day, children must be offered a time to rest/relax.
-Napping cannot be a requirement of a district VPK program and cannot last more than 30 minutes per day; - 3) Ensure VPK calendars and personnel contracts align with the requirements for general public schools pursuant to T.C.A. § 49-6-3004(a); - 4) Collaborate and coordinate with the IDEA Part B 619 school district staff to identify children with special needs whose needs may best be served in the VPK program; - 5) Ensure that all collaborative agreements for operating programs with non-school system entities (including, but not limited to, nonprofit and for-profit childcare providers and Head Start programs) are not only licensed by the Tennessee Department of Human Services (DHS), but also have attained the highest designation under the rated licensing system administered by DHS pursuant to T.C.A. § 49-6-105; - 6) Ensure all contracts with third parties to operate VPK programs contain the same requirements listed in this VPK Scope of Services; - 7) Monitor all VPK classrooms for compliance with VPK Scope of Services, including those located in community agencies, schools, early learning centers, and other community locations; and - 8) Ensure all teachers, educational assistants, administrators, substitutes, and all other direct services providers receive training on the VPK Scope of Services, and all other mandatory trainings as listed in Chapter 0520-12-01.
-All training shall be aligned to the TDOE's early learning division, or office of early learning, instructional quality standards.
+- comply with all applicable state and federal laws, rules, and regulations.
+The Grantee is responsible for ensuring compliance with all state, federal laws, rules and regulations, and requirements stated here-in, whether operating program directly or through a third party; - 2) provide in-person teaching and learning for a minimum of 6 hours per day and appropriate educational activities for a minimum of 5.5 hours of instruction per day.
+During the daily schedule, children must be offered time to rest/relax.
+Napping cannot be a requirement of a district VPK program and cannot last more than 30 minutes per day; - 3) ensure VPK calendars and personnel contracts align with the requirements for public schools pursuant to T.C.A. § 49-6-3004(a); - 4) collaborate and coordinate with the IDEA Part B 619 school district staff to identify children with disabilities whose needs may best be served in the VPK program; - 5) ensure that all collaborative agreements for operating programs with non-school system entities (including, but not limited to, nonprofit and for-profit childcare providers and Head Start programs) are not only licensed by the Tennessee Department of Human Services (DHS), but also have attained the highest designation under the rated licensing system administered by DHS pursuant to T.C.A. § 49-6-105; - 6) ensure all contracts with third parties to operate VPK programs contain the same requirements listed in this VPK Scope of Services; - 7) monitor all VPK classrooms for compliance with VPK Scope of Services, including those located in community agencies, schools, early learning centers, and other community locations; and - 8) ensure all teachers, educational assistants, administrators, substitutes, and all other direct services providers receive training on the VPK Scope of Services, and all other mandatory trainings as listed in Chapter 0520-12-01.
+All trainings shall be aligned to TDOE's early learning division, or office of early learning, instructional quality standards.